chibuikeIg/RSS-Feed-Reader/README.md

-# RSS FEED READER/BLOG
+# RSS Feed Reader
-#### RSS Feed Reader/Personal Blog App To Stay Up To Date With Latest Posts From Your Favorite Websites
+#### RSS Feed Reader App To Stay Up To Date With Latest Posts From Your Favorite Websites

 This is a short documentation on how to set up the project on your local machine